junsooshin/baseballsimulator-django/README.md

   I ran each game just once for a season and for 100 seasons.
 (I also tried running 100 simulations per game and for just one season, but that did not do so well.)
 Then I averaged the win records for each team and rounded the average to the nearest integer to form my projection for each team.
-So, the eventual results would answer, "on average, how many games would each team win over a season?" and *not* "in how many games did the simulator correctly predict the winner?"
+So, this test does not care which game a team would win but rather how many games the team would win over a season.
   <br><br>
   FiveThirtyEight's pre-season projections were already rounded to integers, and I rounded FanGraphs's pre-season projections to integers.